 This security policy requires that the TOE encrypt the stored contents on the HDD inside the TOE.
+The TOE implements this policy by the following Security Functions:

 (a) Stored data protection function

 The encryption and decryption by AES are performed for all data written into or reading out to the HDD.
 When encrypting and decrypting the data, the key of 256-bits length is used.
 The key is created from the administrator setting an initial value and stored in the TOE.